d1mnewz/interviews/README.md

 * What is Dependency Injection?
 * Why are interfaces important?
 * If you have a choice between abstract class and interface, what will you pick?
+* Concurrency
   * Multithreading concepts
-* Concurrency
+  * What is Thread?
+What is Task?
+What is Process?
   * Difference between optimistic and pessimistic concurrency models
   * Difference between being async and concurrent
+  * Sync primitives - semaphore, mutex?
+  * What is lock()?
+What is lock() underneath?
+  * Describe a race condition with a real world example
+  * What are non-blocking/non-waiting algorithms?
 * Explain the concepts of coupling and cohesion and how they relate to maintainability.
 As a follow up, please explain afferent coupling and efferent coupling, and how those concepts fit above.
+* LINQ, LINQ to SQL
 * What is refactoring?
+* What is covariance?
+What is contravariance?
+* Implement a singleton
+* What is unsafe code?
+When should you use it?
-* LINQ, LINQ to SQL
+*
 # Low-Level Programming
 * What is Garbage Collector?
 What problem it solves?
 * How Garbage Collector works?
 What are the steps?